 Why Your Xfinity Upload Speed Is Slow

 If your upload speed is lower than expected, there is a glitch either in your home or on Xfinity’s side.
-Therefore, before contacting Xfinity for troubleshooting tips, you should first know what the course of If your upload speed is lower than expected, there is a glitch either in your home or on Xfinity’s side.
-Therefore, before contacting Xfinity for troubleshooting tips, you should first know what the course of slow.
-Below are some of the reasons that cause Xfinity upload speed slow.
+Therefore, before contacting Xfinity for troubleshooting tips, you should first know what the course of Xfinity slow upload speed is.
 Below are some of the reasons that cause Xfinity upload speed slow?

 - Xfinity’s data cap: Slow upload speed might be as a result of data caps or limit from Xfinity.
 Sometimes, Xfinity place data caps to restrict downloading or uploading in certain plans.
 However, the data cap varies depending with the cost of your internet plan.
 This calls you to change your plan to a better one that has high data cap.

 - Anti-virus: Third-party firewall or antivirus software installed in your connectivity device can slow your upload speed.
 Mostly, this happens when you use an individual firewall instead of your computers’.
 This firewall scans to check the file as it uploads thus slowing the upload speed.
 To correct this, uninstall your current firewall and get a well compatible with your device.